On the Satisfaction Probabilities of $k$-CNF Formulas: Introduction

-The majority-of-majority problem for arbitrary $\Lang{cnf}$ formulas, called $\Lang{maj-maj-sat}$ in~\cite{AkmalW2021}, is known to be complete for $\Class{PP}^{\Class{PP}}$ and of importance in ``robust'' satisfaction probability estimations~\cite{ChoiXD2012,OztokCD2016}.
-The arguments from both the present paper and~\cite{AkmalW2021} on $k\Lang{sat-prob}_{\ge 1/2}$ do not generalize in any obvious way to $\Lang{maj-maj-}k\Lang{sat}$: The difficulty lies in the ``mixed'' clauses that contain both $X$- and non-$X$-variables.
-In a clever argument, Akmal and Williams were able to show that for $k=2$ one can ``separate'' the necessary satisfaction probability estimations for the $X$- and non-$X$-variables in polynomial time; a feat facilitated by the fact that a mixed size-2 clause must contain exactly one $X$-literal and one non-$X$-literal.
-They conjectured that $\Lang{maj-maj-}k\Lang{sat} \in \Class P$ holds for all~$k$ (which is indeed the case by Theorem~\ref{theorem-desc}), but point out that it is unclear how (or whether) their algorithm can be extended to larger~$k$.
-The approach taken in the present paper (via descriptive complexity theory and locality arguments) seems quite different and not directly comparable.
+The majority-of-majority problem for arbitrary $\Lang{cnf}$ formulas, called $\Lang{maj-maj-sat}$ in~\cite{AkmalW2022}, is known to be complete for $\Class{PP}^{\Class{PP}}$ and of importance in ``robust'' satisfaction probability estimations~\cite{ChoiXD2012,OztokCD2016}.
+The arguments from~\cite{AkmalW2022} on $k\Lang{sat-pr}_{\ge 1/2}$ do not generalize in any obvious way to $\Lang{maj-maj-}k\Lang{sat}$: The difficulty lies in the ``mixed'' clauses that contain both $X_1$- and $X_2$-variables.
+In a clever argument, Akmal and Williams were able to show that for $k=2$ one \emph{can} ``separate'' the necessary satisfaction probability estimations for the $X_1$- and $X_2$-variables in polynomial time (so $\Lang{maj-maj-2sat} \in \Class P$).
+This feat was considerably facilitated by the fact that a mixed size-2 clause must contain exactly one $X_1$-literal and one $X_2$-literal.
+They conjectured that $\Lang{maj-maj-}k\Lang{sat} \in \Class P$ holds for all~$k$ (which is indeed the case by Corollary~\ref{cor-maj-maj}), but point out that it is unclear how (or whether) their algorithm can be extended to larger~$k$.
+The approach taken in the present paper (via locality arguments) seems quite different and not directly comparable.